niccoloCastelli/orderbooks/README.md

 `orderbooks clean [n]`

-### Elasticsearch
+### Upload to Elasticsearch
-Upload stored data to elasticsearch
+Upload data stored in files to elasticsearch

 `orderbooks to_elasticsearch --storage_path [STORAGE_PATH] --interval=10 --snapshot_mode=1 [PAIR] [EXCHANGE] [FROM_DATE] [TO_DATE]`